 Yet there is a host of new technology now available that can totally transform your RFPs, ridding you of many of the traditional pain points.
 By adding automation to repetitive tasks and data entry, and by integrating RFPs tools with your existing procurement systems, you can dramatically improve the results of your sourcing efforts.
 Streamlining your RFP process will solve many of the headaches your team experiences with every request for proposal.
 It’s time to embrace some change.

 The RFP process is the steps your team must take to formulate, disseminate, collect, and analyze a request for proposal.
 RFPs tell prospective suppliers what product or service you want to purchase.
 They communicate your needs and expectations so that vendors can pitch their ability to meet your needs.
-There are six broad RFP process steps:
+There are seven broad RFP process steps:

 Each of these activities is a time-consuming and labor-intensive task, often requiring a considerable amount of manual effort by multiple members of the procurement team.
 From identifying the initial need to building the requests.
 From collaborating with stakeholders in your organization, to reaching out to potential vendors and explaining your needs.
 From managing and consolidating vendor responses, to identifying the best fit bid.
 Each activity requires care and attention.
 Because of this, many procurement teams are stretched to their limits.
 As a result, typically they will only conduct 20 RFPs a year, accounting for just 20% of annual spend.
 And each RFP is treated as if it is a unique process that cannot be replicated.